-Cereals & Grains Association is a global, nonprofit association of nearly 2,000 scientists and food industry professionals working to advance the understanding and knowledge of cereal grain science and its product development applications through research, leadership, education, superior technical service, and advocacy.
+Cereals & Grains Association is a global, nonprofit association of scientists and food industry professionals working to advance the understanding and knowledge of cereal grain science and its product development applications through research, leadership, education, technical service, and advocacy.

-Create opportunities for providing and exchanging knowledge and advancing innovations across the broad disciplines of cereal grain science by facilitating research, education, collaboration, technical service, and advocacy efforts.
+Advance innovation across the broad disciplines of cereal grain science through research, education, collaboration, technical service, and advocacy.

 Connecting Science to Key Issues

-- As industry issues arise, We strive to provide science-based approaches and responses to address current needs.
-The extensive membership base provides the creative and scientific strength to quickly react and bring together experts in issues at-hand.
+provide science-based approaches and responses to address current needs.
+Our diverse membership provides creative and scientific strength to quickly

-- We were granted observer status with Codex, which ensures that our representatives are in attendance at relevant committee meetings such as those of the Codex Committee for Methods of Analysis and Sampling and that our member comments are recognized.
+representatives attend and provide comments at relevant committee meetings, such as those of the Codex Committee for Methods of Analysis and Sampling.

-- Through its activities in methods validation, We are acknowledged as a scientific authority when proposing definitions and providing comments to regulatory agencies worldwide.
+our scientific authority is acknowledged when proposing definitions and providing comments to regulatory agencies worldwide.
 Key definitions developed include dietary fiber, whole grain, oat bran, glycemic carbohydrates, and aleurone.

-- We have provided comments on whole grain label statements; proposed guidance on food allergens, food labeling, and nutrition with respect to gluten-free foods; and health claims relating to the consumption of certain oat products to a reduced risk of CHD.
+review and advice on health claims relating to the consumption of certain oat products to a reduced risk of CHD.